Mri Contrast Agents Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 MRI Contrast Agents Market Analysis by Mordor Intelligence

-The MRI contrast agents market was valued at USD 1.57 billion in 2025 and is forecast to advance to USD 2.27 billion by 2030, translating into a 7.59% CAGR over the period.
+The MRI contrast agents market was valued at USD 1.57 billion in 2025 and estimated to grow from USD 1.69 billion in 2026 to reach USD 2.42 billion by 2031, at a CAGR of 7.48% during the forecast period (2026-2031).
 Demand expansion stems from the ageing population, broader reimbursement coverage for outpatient scans, and rapid advances in AI-guided dosing protocols that reduce gadolinium exposure without sacrificing diagnostic performance.
 Manufacturers are redirecting R&D budgets toward macrocyclic high-relaxivity chemistries and manganese-based alternatives to address lingering safety concerns, while regional imaging networks expand their equipment fleets to manage rising procedure volumes.
 Together, these forces reinforce the shift from volume-based sales to value-based utilization, where precision dosing, patient safety, and environmental sustainability shape competitive advantage.

 Key Report Takeaways